 We are lucky to live in a mild climate in Arizona, although desert temperatures can dip below 30, and when they do, we want our home heating systems to work efficiently.
-Isley’s is on call around the clock, and all of our repairs come with our one-year warranty on parts and labor.
-We are a full-service heating repair, maintenance and installation company serving Mesa, Gilbert and Phoenix metropolitan areas.
+Isley’s is on call around the clock, and all our repairs come with our one-year warranty on parts and labor.
+We are a full-service heating repair, maintenance and installation company serving Mesa, Gilbert and surrounding Arizona areas.

 Call 480-422-5949 to report a problem.
 Read about the 10 things that can go wrong with your furnace… and more! ⌄

 When anything seems wrong with your furnace or heat pump, the first things to check are:

 Where is the noise coming from?
 Inside the house or outside?
 Noises usually indicate that something in your HVAC unit is going to break.
 Turn off the unit.
 Check the filter to see if it needs to be changed because clogged filters can cause your heating unit to make strange or unusual noises.
 If the filter is clean and your unit is still making strange noises, let us know.

 If you’ve checked the circuit breaker or fuses and didn’t find the source of the problem, then it’s probably time to call for help.
 We don’t recommend that homeowners try to fix anything they can’t see; let us check the units and ductwork to find the source of the problem.

 If your thermostat is turned on, and all circuits in your circuit breaker are OK, check the filter.
 When was the last time you changed it?
 Depending on how old your unit is and how much you use it, you should be changing air filters every 30 to 60 days.
 If everything checks out OK and your unit isn’t blowing air, it’s probably time to call a professional.